IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 The workload consists of a Deployment that runs a set of Pod replicas, each of which runs a duplicate Container.
 The Deployment is exposed as a Service, which provides a single fixed endpoint for clients to invoke behavior in the set of replicas.

-An operator deploys a workload in very much the same way that a human administrator (or a build pipeline) deploys a workload, but an operator manages its operand (or workload) using a custom resource.
-As illustrated below, the main distinction between deploying a workload as an admin compared to deploying it as an operator, is the custom resource. <b>Whenever an operator manages a workload, we call that workload (i.e. the resources the operator manages) the `operand`. </b>

- The custom resource is the main distinction between deploying a workload as an admin compared to deploying a workload (or operand in this case) as an operator.
+An operator deploys a workload in very much the same way that a human administrator (or a build pipeline) deploys a workload, but an operator manages its operand (or workload) using a custom resource. <b>Whenever an operator manages a workload, we call that workload (i.e. the resources the operator manages) the `operand`. </b> As illustrated below, the main distinction between deploying a workload as an admin compared to deploying it as an operator, is the custom resource.

 ![deploying workloads](../images/operator-interactions.png)